MicrosoftDocs/windows-dev-docs/landing/arm-docs/add-arm-support.md

 If you are updating your app using an Arm-based device (native compiling - generating the code for the same platform on which you're running), you can use:

 - [Visual Studio 2022 v17.4](https://devblogs.microsoft.com/visualstudio/visual-studio-2022-17-4/#arm64) or later.
 This is the first GA release of Visual Studio that natively supports building and debugging Arm64 apps on Arm-based processors.
-Both Visual Studio 2022 17.4 and and Microsoft Visual C++ (MSVC) native Arm64 versions provide significantly better performance  compared with previous emulated versions.
+Both Visual Studio 2022 17.4 and Microsoft Visual C++ (MSVC) native Arm64 versions provide significantly better performance  compared with previous emulated versions.

 - (Optional) [LLVM (Clang) v12+](https://releases.llvm.org/12.0.0/tools/clang/docs/ReleaseNotes.html#windows-support) or later.
 LLVM 12 adds official binary release hosted on Windows on Arm64, including a Clang compiler, LLD Linker, and compiler-rt runtime libraries.